foundersandcoders/coursebook/src/course/application/feature.md

 ## Build a feature

-Create a project that uses user input and a timer - e.g. tortoise racer or image carousel
+This is an open-ended project where you'll create a feature to include on your website.

+The requirements are that the feature takes some user input and updates the DOM based on that input.
+In this case, user input refers to an event which can be listened for in the DOM.

 ## Steps to build a feature

+When building a feature for your site, you'll want to follow a process.
+Diving straight into coding can lead to the feature taking longer to complete or having untidy structure.
+We suggest following these steps:

-Plan it out
+1. Plan out the feature
-Break it down into steps
+1. Break it down into smaller parts
-Write pseudocode
+1. Write pseudocode
+1. Write JavaScript
-Test parts as you go
+1. Test each part as you build
+1. Refactor

 ## The image carousel

-This used to be a requirement
-We want to give space for you to be creative
-It touches on interesting things: having timed events, changing what is displayed on a page, responding to clicks and keyboard inputs
+Building an image carousel used to be a requirement to apply to our programme.
+We removed it as a requirement to give space for creativity when building features.

+Although this isn't required, it is still an interesting thing to build and involves interesting JavaScript functionality.

+An image carousel shows one image at a time, with buttons to move between a set of images.

+Complexity can be added to the carousel with any or all of the following additions:

+- An autoplay feature and a button to pause and unpause the carousel
+- Reponding to the user pressing arrow keys to move between slides
+- A set of dots which tell the user which image is showing and can be clicked to skip to a particular image

 ## The tortoise race

-This uses similar features to the image carousel
-Gives an introduction to timed events, moving elements across a page, responding to user input
+This is a simple game triggered by clicking a button to start a race across the screen between a set of tortoises.
+When the user clicks a button, the race should begin.
+Once the race is over, the user should be told which tortoise won.

+Complexity can be added with the following features:

+- Variable speeds for each racer
+- Ability to add more tortoises to the race
+- Tortoises moving based on key presses from the user

 ## Build something you find exciting

+The above examples give you a sense of the kind of feature we're looking for.
+It's up to you to build something that you find interesting.

-We're looking for creative features that you have built yourself Think about what you'd find interesting to build
+We're looking for creative features that you have built yourself.
 Is there something you've always wanted to see on a website?
 A type of game you enjoy?
 Something that would add additional functionality to your site?

 ## Finding help